 ON THIS PAGE: You will learn about the different ways doctors use to treat children with medulloblastoma.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-In general, brain tumors in children are uncommon, so it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
-That’s why more than 60% of children with cancer are treated as part of a clinical trial.
-Clinical trials are research studies that compare the standard treatments (the best known treatments available) with newer treatment approaches that may be more effective.
+In general, brain tumors in children are uncommon.
+This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
+That’s why more than 60% of children with a tumor are treated as part of a clinical trial.
+Clinical trials are research studies that compare the standard of care with newer treatment approaches that may be more effective.
+The “standard of care” is the best treatments known.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Studying new treatments involves careful monitoring using scientific methods and all participants are followed closely to track their health and progress.
+The health and safety of all children participating in clinical trials are closely monitored.

 To take advantage of these newer treatments, children with a CNS tumor should be treated at a specialized cancer center.
 Doctors at these centers have extensive experience in treating children and have access to the latest research.
 A doctor who specializes in treating children with cancer is called a pediatric oncologist.
 If a pediatric cancer center is not nearby, general cancer centers sometimes have pediatric specialists who are able to be part of your child’s care.

 In many cases, a team of doctors works with a child and the family to provide care; this is called a multidisciplinary team.
 Pediatric cancer centers often have extra support services for children and their families, such as child life specialists, dietitians, physical and occupational therapists, social workers, and counselors.
 Special activities and programs to help your child and family cope may also be available.